arakoodev/doc/doc/Getting started/Installation.md

 > **Note:** EdgeChains requires Java version 17 or above to run.
 Please ensure that you have Java 17 installed on your system before proceeding.

 You can download the release jars and associated files from the [latest release](https://github.com/arakoodev/EdgeChains/releases/tag/0.3.0).
-Make sure to download the `flyfly.jar`, `edgechain-app-VERSION_NUMBER.jar` and the `source code` zip file.
+Make sure to download the `flyfly.jar`, `edgechain-app-VERSION_NUMBER.jar` and the `Source code.zip` file.
 Both jar files are necessary for running EdgeChains.

 Once downloaded, Follow these steps: